Co Parenting With Different Religions: Everything You Need to Know

-Even if a difference of religion has nothing to do with a marriage ending, it can still lead to serious disagreement during divorce proceedings and parenting disputes.
+Even if a difference in religion has nothing to do with a marriage ending, it can still lead to serious disagreement during divorce proceedings and parenting disputes.

-Religion can easily influence other major long-term decisions parents make, such as health and schooling, and this is reflected in certain parenting orders.
+Religion can easily influence other major long-term decisions parents make, such as health and schooling, which are reflected in certain parenting orders.

-The court gives consideration to the children’s views where it is due, and always acts in what it determines to be their best interests.
+The court considers the children’s views where it is due and always acts in what it determines to be their best interests.

 Principal of Justice Family Lawyers, Hayder specialises in complex parenting and property family law matters.
 He is based in Sydney and holds a Bachelor of Law and Bachelor of Communications from UTS.